YAOMVP/ES6-Learning/README.md

 # Synchronous p31

-- Most code is synchronous
+- Most code is synchronous.
-- Synchronous code is executed line by line
+- Synchronous code is executed line by line.
+- Each line of code waits for previous line to finish.